petablox/pldi19-artifact/README.md

 ## To Run Drake on a Single Benchmark
 Here is an example to run Drake on a single benchmark.
 Users can run Drake with different benchmarks and analyses in a similar way.
 An analysis is either `interval` (for buffer overrun) or `taint` (for integer overflow and format string).
-The characteristics of programs is described in Table 1.
+The characteristics of programs are described in Table 1.

 ### Batch-mode analysis and Bingo
 The following commands run Sparrow's taint analysis on two versions of `shntool`.